• Skip to main content

 As you can imagine, this decision sets the stage for a lot of confusion.
 It turns out that reconnecting with Josh may not actually fix Rebecca’s unhappiness.
 Over the course of the show, Rebecca realizes that one, “perfect” relationship won’t resolve years of self-doubt.
 In doing so, she takes a look at the troubled relationships she had with her parents as she grew up.
 For example, her father left when she was young, and her mother was distant and verbally abusive.

 Through her soul-searching, Rebecca realizes that her desire to be loved by Josh stems from the lack of consistent love in her childhood.
-Much as she was made to jump through unrealistic hoops to gain her parents’ attention, she bends over backwards to make herself the “perfect woman” for Josh.
-Just as she compromised her own needs to make her parents happy—going to Harvard, becoming a lawyer, staying out of her dad’s life when he wanted “space”—she compromises with Josh and all the other men in her life.
+Much as she was made to jump through unrealistic hoops to gain her parents’ attention, she bends over backward to make herself the “perfect woman” for Josh.
+Just as she compromised her own needs to make her parents happy—going to Harvard, becoming a lawyer, staying out of her dad’s life when he wanted “space” she compromises with Josh and all the other men in her life.

 Both with her parents and with her partners, Rebecca is constantly working towards that one, perfect point when they’ll finally learn to love her and give her everything she needs.
 Over time, she learns and accepts that such a point will never arrive, and that those relationships are detrimental to her health.

-At the end of the series Rebecca becomes more aware of her patterns in relationships and makes some significant changes.
+At the end of the series, Rebecca becomes more aware of her patterns in relationships and makes some significant changes.
 She also invests more in her relationship with herself.
 I won’t spoil it for you, but I will say that it is not your typical rom-com ending.

 Though this example is fictional, the idea that our relationships with our parents can set us up for unhealthy patterns later in life is well-established.
 This may be in part due to a concept called “Internal Working Models.”